 Before Filing A Lawsuit for Employment Discrimination

-When you choose Shimoda Law Corp. to file your lawsuit for employment discrimination, you understand that:
+When you choose Shimoda & Rodriguez Law, PC to file your lawsuit for employment discrimination, you understand that:

 - You’re electing not to exercise your option to have DFEH investigate your complaint.

 - You understand that an employment law attorney should file the lawsuit on your behalf.